-Beginning July 1, 2012 CMUD will offer a new program to incentivize smart water use in the landscape, called the Smart Irrigation Program.
+Since July 1, 2012 CMUD has offered a new program to incentivize smart water use in the landscape, called the Smart Irrigation Program.

 Customers who take the steps to equip their irrigation systems with approved state of the art equipment called smart controllers designed to reduce water demand and curtail water runoff will receive a special irrigation water use rate.
 In addition, participants will be required to have a separate meter for the irrigation system as well as a fully functioning backflow device.